dss-14th/reg-repo-4/README.md

 ## Contributors
 - Jinseo Lee : in charge of Interpark Hotel data
-- Hyungki Kim : in charge of Hotels.com data
+- Hyunggi Kim : in charge of Hotels.com data

 ## Process